goldeneggg/capacity_keeper/README.md

 innocent_method
 ```

-↓ By using `capacity_keepe` gem, this may change to be system-friendly
+↓ By using `capacity_keeper` gem, this may change to be system-friendly

 ```ruby
 within_capacity(keeper: TestKeeper) do